DSaunders/EasyEvents/readme.md

         await events.RaiseEventAsync(new HaveAParty());
     }

-    // We also have access to the steam 'context' here, which is a simple Dictionary<string,object> we
+    // We also have access to the stream's 'context' here, which is a simple Dictionary<string,object> we
     //  can use to store state between these subscriptions.
 For example, we could count the number of
     //  UserCreated events before a UserDeleted event });